jrwarwick/nms-mfd/README.md

  - on closer examination of the overlay projection and glitching effects, probably need a little overhaul, if matching and authenticity are (a/)the goal.
 Particularly the flicker and larger display projection scan line things

  - wipe-in could use a little more attention.
 Just a tiny delay before it starts and it needs a vertical leading edge/thin bar, maybe add in page load sound effect

+ - possibly the vignette effect needs to be moved to a stacked element and then use mix/blend mode of burn instead of just darkening.

  - limited special sauce data feed retrieval
 	- https://portalrepository.com/